Unshaken: Composition and lyrical interpretation

 "Unshaken" is a moderately slow track, performed in the key of G minor with a tempo of 80 beats per minute.
 Chaz Kangas of KZGO called it a neo soul song, while Jon Caramanica of The New York Times described it as "lonely cowboy-western soul".
-Musically, Elias Leight of Rolling Stone called the song "meditative", featuring soft keyboards, low-key percussion, and a groove inspired by New Orleans rhythm and blues.
+Musically, Rolling Stones Elias Leight called the song "meditative", featuring soft keyboards, low-key percussion, and a groove inspired by New Orleans rhythm and blues.
 D'Angelo sings in his lower vocal register on the track, a deliberate choice by Pavlovich to differentiate it from his typical falsetto singing voice.
-Ryan Reed of Rolling Stone described the performance as "crooning bleak imagery over a percussive groove".
+Rolling Stones Ryan Reed described the performance as "crooning bleak imagery over a percussive groove".
 Lanois's co-writer Rocco DeLuca conceived the chant for "Unshaken" in New Orleans, based on a proverb by Paramahansa Yogananda: "You must stand unshaken amidst the crash of breaking worlds".
-Lanois felt that the term applied to the determination of game's characters throughout the story.
-The chant was also used in the song "Crash of Worlds" on the game's soundtrack (2019).
+Lanois felt the term applied to the determination of the game's characters throughout the story.
+The chant was also used in the song "Crash of Worlds".

 Ilana Kalish of Atwood Magazine described the song's opening percussion as a "secret knock on a hidden door", leading into the "privately uttered password" of the opening lines, which repeats Yogananda's proverb.
-Amanda Hurych of AXS noted that the song's chorus is a plea for strength in difficult situations.
-Dom Nero of Esquire described the proverb as "something between a battle cry and an elegy", writing that it encapsulates the game's narrative direction.
-Atwood Magazines Kalish felt that the verses unlock the thoughts of Red Dead Redemption 2 protagonist Arthur Morgan as he attempts to decipher his path.
-She identified a connection between D'Angelo's lyrical approach on "Unshaken" and his previous music, avoiding being "preachy" while being universal.
-Jason Guisao of Game Informer found that the song recounts the game's important themes: "redemption through violence, redemption through heroism, and, most importantly, redemption through fatherhood".
+AXS's Amanda Hurych noted the song's chorus is a plea for strength in difficult situations.
+Esquires Dom Nero described the proverb as "something between a battle cry and an elegy" that encapsulates the game's narrative direction.
+Atwood Magazines Kalish felt the verses unlocked the thoughts of Red Dead Redemption 2 protagonist Arthur Morgan as he attempts to decipher his path.
+She identified a connection between D'Angelo's lyrical approach on "Unshaken" and his previous music, avoiding being "preachy" while remaining universal.
+Game Informers Jason Guisao found the song recounts the game's important themes: "redemption through violence, redemption through heroism, and, most importantly, redemption through fatherhood".